 This real working farm in southern Arizona (east of Tucson) is a little more off the beaten path, but well worth the trip.
-In the fall, Apple Annie’s Orchard features sunflowers, pumpkins, and other late-season produce that you can pick right from the plant yourself.
+In the fall, Apple Annie’s Orchard features sunflowers, pumpkins, apples, and other late-season produce that you can pick right from the plant yourself.

 Their Fall Pumpkin Celebration is especially entertaining for families, with a huge 12.5-acre corn maze, hayrides through the farm, and the opportunity to pick your own pumpkin straight from the vine.
 They specialize in pumpkins of all sizes, from the tiniest mini gourds to huge pumpkins that might need an extra hand or two to carry.

 On the weekends, comes early for a delicious pumpkin pancake breakfast, and afterward, you can pick your own apples from the orchards and grab a freshly made apple cider donut.
 The Orchard Grill is also open at lunchtime, so you’ll be sure to have plenty of food options.

 Apple Annie’s Orchard in Wilcox is the perfect mix of great weather, rows and rows of gorgeous pumpkins, and food and fun for the whole family.

 - Address: 2081 W Hardy Rd, Wilcox, AZ

 - Entrance Fee: None, but some activities require an extra fee

 - Hours: Daily 9 am- 5 pm

 9. Marana Pumpkin Patch and Fall Festival, Marana